-The Ag Council believes that USDA should continue to deem farmland, which could be classed as wetland, eligible for conservation payments.
-We encourage increased funding in conservation in order to increase the number of acres that could be enrolled in conservation programs.
-We oppose acreage limitations on Conservation Title programs.

-The Ag Council places a high priority on national and state legislation which offers incentives to farmers to impound water for irrigation purposes, to recover tail water, make other land improvements, or invest in other irrigation water management (IWM) systems to better maximize on-farm water use.

-The Ag Council opposes any restrictions on streams in agricultural areas which would limit the use of excess flow.
-In fact, additional excess surface water flow should be made available for non-riparian agriculture water users.
-We encourage additional incentives be provided to offset costs of purchasing advanced irrigation water management (IWM) systems, including hardware and software.
-We also support the establishment of a permanent conservation funding program to support various voluntary efforts to reduce ground water consumption in the alluvial aquifer basin area.

-The Ag Council encourages the continued development of surface water storage and usage, especially conjunctive water management.
-Conjunctive water management allows agriculture to withdraw surface water from rivers and streams during periods of excess flow in order to deliver to reservoirs and other distribution infrastructure for the purposes of providing agriculture with irrigation water during the growing season.

-The Ag Council supports the use of USDA funds, USACE funds, state funds, and other funding sources to develop USACE projects including the Bayou Meto Irrigation Project and the Grand Prairie Irrigation Project as both of these projects are considered to be environmentally sound and represent improved surface water utilization to help ensure long-term sustainable agricultural production in Arkansas.
-The Ag Council supports "earmarks" for these critical water projects, which are of national significance and important for the environment and sustainability of Arkansas farmers.
-The Ag Council believes the USDA Natural Resources Conservation Service (NRCS) should provide some financial and technical help to these projects.

-Conservation programs should abstain from means testing for qualifying and should not contain payment limitations.

-We strongly support the Regional Conservation Partnership Program (RCPP), especially the ongoing USA Rice/Ducks Unlimited Rice Stewardship Partnership.
-We encourage continuation of this program, and we support additional Environmental Quality Incentives Program (EQIP) dollars to support continued advancement in irrigation water management technologies and best practices.
+- The Ag Council believes that USDA should continue to deem farmland, which could be classed as wetland, eligible for conservation payments.
+We encourage increased funding in conservation - 3 in order to increase the number of acres that could be enrolled in conservation programs.
+We - 4 oppose acreage limitations on Conservation Title programs. - 5 - 6 The Ag Council places a high priority on national and state legislation which offers incentives to - 7 farmers to impound water for irrigation purposes, to recover tail water, make other land - 8 improvements, or invest in other irrigation water management (IWM) systems to better - 9 maximize on-farm water use.
+We support similar incentives for investments that enhance10 wildlife habitat. - 10 11 - 12 The Ag Council opposes any restrictions on streams in agricultural areas which would limit the - 13 use of excess flow.
+In fact, additional excess surface water flow should be made available for - 14 non-riparian agriculture water users.
+We encourage additional incentives be provided to offset - 15 costs of purchasing advanced irrigation water management (IWM) systems, including hardware - 16 and software.
+We also support the establishment of a permanent conservation funding program to - 17 support various voluntary efforts to reduce ground water consumption in the alluvial aquifer - 18 basin area. - 19 - 20 The Ag Council encourages the continued development of surface water storage and usage, - especially conjunctive water management.
+Conjunctive water management allows agriculture to withdraw surface water from rivers and streams during periods of excess flow in order to deliver - to reservoirs and other distribution infrastructure for the purposes of providing agriculture with - 24 irrigation water during the growing season. - 25 - The Ag Council supports the use of USDA funds, USACE funds, state funds, and other funding - sources to develop USACE projects including the Bayou Meto Irrigation Project and the Grand - 28 Prairie Irrigation Project as both of these projects are considered to be environmentally sound 29 and represent improved surface water utilization to help ensure long-term sustainable agricultural - and represent improved surface water utilization to help ensure long-term sustainable agricultural production in Arkansas.
+The Ag Council supports "earmarks" for these critical water projects, - which are of national significance and important for the environment and sustainability of - 32 Arkansas farmers.
+The Ag Council believes the USDA Natural Resources Conservation Service - 33 (NRCS) should provide some financial and technical help to these projects. - 34 - Conservation programs should abstain from means testing for qualifying and should not containpayment limitations. - 37 - 38 We strongly support the Regional Conservation Partnership Program (RCPP), especially the - 39 ongoing USA Rice/Ducks Unlimited Rice Stewardship Partnership.
+We encourage continuation - 40 of this program, and we support additional Environmental Quality Incentives Program (EQIP) - 41 dollars to support continued advancement in irrigation water management technologies and best - 42 practices.43 - 44 We support the U.S. Cotton Trust Protocol (USCTP) and encourage members to enroll in this - 45 program, which aims to bring quantifiable and verifiable goals and measurements in sustainable - 46 cotton production to the discussion as we continue to move towards improvement in six key

-We support the U.S. Cotton Trust Protocol (USCTP) and encourage members to enroll in this program, which aims to bring quantifiable and verifiable goals and measurements in sustainable cotton production to the discussion as we continue to move towards improvement in six key sustainability metrics of land use, soil carbon, water management, soil loss, greenhouse gas emissions, and energy efficiency.
-We believe farmers enrolled in the USCTP should be eligible for bonus payments and incentives under various farm bill programs.
+1 sustainability metrics of land use, soil carbon, water management, soil loss, greenhouse gas

+- emissions, and energy efficiency.
+We believe farmers enrolled in the USCTP should be eligible for bonus payments and incentives under various farm bill programs. - 4